rgeraldes24/hyperion/docs/contracts/functions.rst

 The receive function is executed on a call to the contract with empty calldata.
-This is the function that is executed on plain Ether transfers (e.g. via ``.send()`` or ``.transfer()``).
-If no such function exists, but a payable :ref:`fallback function <fallback-function>` exists, the fallback function will be called on a plain Ether transfer.
-If neither a receive Ether nor a payable fallback function is present, the contract cannot receive Ether through a transaction that does not represent a payable function call and throws an exception.
+This is the function that is executed on plain ZND transfers (e.g. via ``.send()`` or ``.transfer()``).
+If no such function exists, but a payable :ref:`fallback function <fallback-function>` exists, the fallback function will be called on a plain ZND transfer.
+If neither a receive ZND nor a payable fallback function is present, the contract cannot receive ZND through a transaction that does not represent a payable function call and throws an exception.

 In the worst case, the ``receive`` function can only rely on 2300 gas being